Four Unexpected Benefits of Learning a New Language

 Learning a language may also delay the onset of Alzheimer’s symptoms.
 The Mayo Clinic says “possibly”, but there needs to be more research.
 It can’t hurt, anyway.

-And a personal note — while it’s impossible for us to directly note any of the above (I can’t say “well, I seem like a better problem solver than I otherwise would be”), learning other languages gives us this crazy confidence that we can do really hard things.
+And a personal note — while it’s impossible for us to directly note any of the above (I can’t say “well, I seem like a better problem solver than I otherwise would be”), learning other languages gives us confidence that we can do really hard things.

-Every time we come up across a difficult challenge we are more and more familiar with that feeling of despair, a sense of lack of progress, and a needless feeling of insecurity around people more capable than us.
+Every time we come up across a difficult challenge, we are more and more familiar with that feeling of despair, a sense of lack of progress, and a needless feeling of insecurity around people more capable than us.
 We fight the same battles over and over, and we get better at it.

 So the confidence that we get from learning a new language translates into unexpected areas like learning new skills (dancing, and even weightlifting!), travelling to unusual places, and picking up new jobs.